serebrov/serebrov.github.io-hugo/content/posts/2015-04-02-elastic-beanstalk-python.md

 A small inconvenience with supervisord is that configuration for all apps managed by supervisord should be inside the main supervisord.conf file or additional configs should be included into it.
 So in any case we need to modify the main supervisord config.
-The script above does this by adding a following lines to it:
+The script above does this by adding the following lines to it:

 ```
 [include]